Oulu-IMEDS/DeepKnee/README.md

 Here we present the training codes and the pretrained models from each of our experiments.
 Please, see the paper for more details.

 To train the networks, we used Ubuntu 14.04, CUDA 8.0 and CuDNN v.6.
-Below please find the other dependencies which need to be installed:

-* Python 3.6
-* pytorch < 0.4.0 with CUDA support
-* PIL
-* matplotlib
-* Jupyter Notebook (to work with attention maps)
-* tqdm
-* visdom
-* numpy
-* termcolor
-* torchvision

-We recommend to create a virtual environment with the aforementioned packages.
+For convenience, we have implemented a conda environment.
+Simply install it using the script `create_conda_env.sh` and activate it as `source activate deep_knee`.
  To run the training, execute the corresponding bash files (validation is visualized in visdom).
-Before running, edit the begining of the file to activate your virtual environment.

 However, you can run the codes as they are, just use the parameters fixed in the bash scripts.